 & W Class destroyers made further visits to Tarragona in 1925, 1927

 and 1930 but non made quite such an impression on the people of

 the visit by the 3rd Flotilla in September 1924.

-Antonio Moreno is writing a book on
+Antonio Moreno has written a book in Spanish on

-Foreign Navies in the Port of Tarragona XXth century If
+Foreign Navies in the Port of Tarragona XXth century

 to the Home

 Page of the V & W Destroyer Association Return to the Index Page for the 69 V